Right Arrow

 Frequently Asked Questions

-Is it difficult to add AI video analytics to an existing camera system?
+Is it difficult to add video AI analytics to an existing camera system?

-No. Most modern video intelligence solutions are designed to work with existing camera infrastructure, minimizing disruption and cost.
+No. Most video intelligence solutions are designed to work with existing camera infrastructure, minimizing disruption and cost.
 Integration usually involves connecting your current cameras to a cloud-based or on-premise AI platform.

 Look for platforms that are simple for your frontline team to use, allow for quick video searches, and support customizable alerts.
 The right partner should help you achieve your safety goals—not just sell you hardware.